Summary

 As for younger demographics like millennials and Gen Zers, a record number of them are entering the space.
 Citing data from outdoor travel marketplace Outdoorsy, the company said about 70 percent of rental bookings come from those two younger demographics.

-The significance of the younger demographics are they trend toward demand for smart technology to be included in their RV purchases.
+The significance of the younger demographics is they trend toward demand for smart technology to be included in their RV purchases.
 This is a major reason its content business has been growing at a rapid pace.

 In the near term, I think we're going to see a temporary pullback in demand for RVs in particular.
 First, because pent-up demand from the lockdowns has largely been satisfied at this point, with consumers taking a breather, as well as uncertainty surrounding the weakening global economy and rising interest rates which are going to have an impact on sales in 2023.